 - Payment via card (payment terminal) or bonus points (partial or full via Loyalty login)

-- Receipt print out after sale
+- Receipt print out after the sale

 - Auto-login during ID or Loyalty barcode scan